Can we say that the way of campaigning has radically changed over the last 20 years?

 NGOs, unions and the corporate industry can all take advantage of these technology intensive campaigning tools for mobilization.
 As an example, we made a video last year about how the non profit organization, Black Lives Matter, used technology to support its cause and to outsmart opposition.
 Check out right here: How to outsmart your opposition?

 Tech intensive campaign does not mean the end of labor intensive campaign

 I want to highlight that the emergence of tech intensive campaigning over the last 20 years is far from putting field activism and direct contact with citizens on the back burner.
 On the contrary, it allowed a resurgence of the practices that existed in the era of labor intensive campaigning.

 Why?
 Because technology has allowed a limited number of activists to have a strong impact on a territory.
 It has transformed each volunteer into a local influencer.
 At a time where people trust less traditional media and authority figures, volunteers appear as being closer to people, and are more trusted.
 It has allowed to connect people and to re-engage those who were excluded from the democratic process.

 Finally, where without technology a much larger number of activists would have been needed, a small group of volunteers well technologically equipped can now cover large area thanks to targeting.
 In other words, technology has enabled candidates to better target key territories so that they can strategically allocate their labor resources to have the best impact.

 Qomon is for those fighting for what they believe deserves powerful tools to organise and engage better.
-Our software helps campaigns, movements, organisations to mobilise their activists and interact with constituents where it matters the most: in real life and on the ground.
+Our software helps campaigns, movements, organizations to mobilize their activists and interact with constituents where it matters the most: in real life and on the ground.

 Other European entrepreneurs are continuing to pioneer ways to engage with voters and citizens and spread the word.
 As the civic tech industry continues to involve, one thing is certain: the revolution is just getting started.